gostonefire/filehashmap/README.md

 Configuration:
 ```
 // ReorgConf - Is a struct used in the call to ReorgFiles holding configuration for the new file structure.
+//   - CollisionResolutionTechnique is the new CRT to use
-//   - InitialUniqueKeys is the new estimated number of unique keys to store in the hash map files
+//   - NumberOfBucketsNeeded is the new estimated number of buckets needed store in the hash map files
 //   - KeyExtension is number of bytes to extend the key with
 //   - PrependKeyExtension whether to prepend the extra space or append it
 //   - ValueExtension is number of bytes to extend the value with
 //   - PrependValueExtension whether to prepend the extra space or append it
-//   - NewBucketAlgorithm is the algorithm to use
+//   - NewHashAlgorithm is the algorithm to use
-//   - OldBucketAlgorithm is the algorithm that was used in the original file hash map
+//   - OldHashAlgorithm is the algorithm that was used in the original file hash map
 type ReorgConf struct {
-	InitialUniqueKeys     int64
+	CollisionResolutionTechnique int
+	NumberOfBucketsNeeded        int
-	KeyExtension          int64
+	KeyExtension                 int
 	PrependKeyExtension          bool
-	ValueExtension        int64
+	ValueExtension               int
 	PrependValueExtension        bool
-	NewBucketAlgorithm    hashfunc.HashAlgorithm
+	NewHashAlgorithm             hashfunc.HashAlgorithm
-	OldBucketAlgorithm    hashfunc.HashAlgorithm
+	OldHashAlgorithm             hashfunc.HashAlgorithm
 }
 ```

 Fill in whatever parameter needs change and leave the others with Go zero values (integers are zero, booleans are false and interfaces are nil).
-Hence, a configuration to change only the length of the value in a record with the extended bytes prepended to the existing values will look like this:
+Hence, a configuration to change only the length of the value in a record with the extended bytes prepended to the existing values will look like this (assuming internal hash algorithm was used in the old file(s):
 ```
 reorgConf := filehashmap.ReorgConf{
 	ValueExtension:        10,